 When someone contacts me from a far away place and says they would like me to capture their day, it blows my mind.
 And then things go and get even better when those people just happen to be brilliant, kind, unique and plain fun.
 Oh, I forgot to mention very much in love as well.
 Off we went to the beautiful little town of Bright in the Victorian alps for what was going to be an epic wedding.
 Tom and Em did not disappoint!
 They really did put on a wedding that was a complete extension of themselves in every way.
 I can’t overstate it enough… This wedding was out-of-control-awesome.
 I mean come on!
 Who has an original beer brewed especially for their wedding?
 What bride gets to wear a wedding dress that’s 60 years old, worn by both her Mother and Grandmother?
 Who plays a Regurgitator song in the ceremony of their wedding?
 Tom and Em do, that’s who!
 I loved being there so much and as a bonus, I got to meet two more amazing people and end the 2013 wedding season off on a massive high.
 I won’t prattle on because as a special treat, they are going to help me tell their amazing wedding story.
 Here we go…

-Tom & Em’s wedding is published on Hello May.
-You can check it out here.
+This wedding is featured in Hello May.
+You can see it here.

 EM: I am lucky to have some very special girls in my life and I had such a wonderful and memorable time with my bridesmates in the morning.
 We had a lot of laughs together.
 It was the perfect start to the day.
 Along with my Mum, they helped me do up the zillion buttons on my dress which was also my grandma’s wedding dress and my mum’s too.